Amsterdam/ee-docs/docs/general/testing.md

 # Testing

-> This page was last reviewed October the 14th August 2024.
-It needs to be reviewed again on April 14th 2025.

 ## What is the standard for testing?
 Every production ready project needs to have unit and integration tests included.
 Developers are responsible for writing and maintaining these tests.